simmi30/lnd1/docker/README.md

 ### Create lightning network cluster
-This section describes a workflow on `simnet`, a development/test network that's similar to Bitcoin Core's `regtest` mode.
+This section describes a workflow on `simnet`, a development/test network that's similar to Brocoin Core's `regtest` mode.
 In `simnet` mode blocks can be generated at will, as the difficulty is very low.
 This makes it an ideal environment for testing as one doesn't need to wait tens of minutes for blocks to arrive in order to test channel related functionality.
-Additionally, it's possible to spin up an arbitrary number of `lnd` instances within containers to create a mini development cluster.
+Additionally, it's possible to spin up an arbitrary number of `broln` instances within containers to create a mini development cluster.
 All state is saved between instances using a shared volume.

-Current workflow is big because we recreate the whole network by ourselves, next versions will use the started `btcd` bitcoin node in `testnet` and `faucet` wallet from which you will get the bitcoins.
+Current workflow is big because we recreate the whole network by ourselves, next versions will use the started `brond` brocoin node in `testnet` and `faucet` wallet from which you will get the brocoins.

 In the workflow below, we describe the steps required to recreate the following topology, and send a payment from `Alice` to `Bob`.